Yuyz0112/relia/README.md

 ### Selecting the Most Suitable LLM

-Identify the best LLM for your specific use case, ensuring high performance and cost efficiency.
+When selecting models, identify the best LLM for your specific use case, ensuring high performance and cost efficiency.

 ### Optimizing Prompts

-Compare the results of multiple sets of prompts on the same model to understand the impact of different prompts and complete optimization.
+When developing an application, compare the results of multiple sets of prompts on the same model to understand the impact of different prompts and complete optimization.

 ### Continuous Testing to Prevent Regressions

-Continuously test different versions of the same model to avoid regressions during upgrades.
+After the application is released, continuously test different versions of the same model to avoid regressions during upgrades.

 ## Roadmap